Anxiety and seizures: an introduction

 Anxiety and seizures: a complex relationship

-It is very common for people with epilepsy to experience psychiatric disorders such as anxiety.
-There are several ways that anxiety and seizures feed into one another, and the exact relationship between the two is not always clear:
+It is common for people with epilepsy to experience psychiatric disorders such as anxiety.
+There are several ways that anxiety and seizures may interact with each other, and the exact relationship between the two is not always clear:

-• Anxiety after epilepsy diagnosis: People often feel anxious when they are diagnosed with a new medical condition.
+• Anxiety after epilepsy diagnosis: People may feel anxious when they are diagnosed with a new medical condition.

-• Fear of seizures: Seizures are highly stressful – and unpredictable - events.
-Not knowing when they might ‘strike’ can cause people to worry.
+• Fear of seizures: Seizures are highly stressful and unpredictable events.
+Not knowing when they might ‘strike’ may cause people to worry.

-• Anxiety induced seizures: Feeling highly stressed is generally seen as a trigger for epileptic seizures.
-Feeling anxious increases stress levels and could therefore induce a seizure.
+• Stress and seizures: Feeling highly stressed is generally seen as a trigger for epileptic seizures.

 • Anxiety after seizures: It is also common for people to feel intense feelings of anxiety in the aftermath of a seizure.
 This could be because of chemicals released in the brain during the seizure.
 But it could also be related to social factors (people might feel embarrassed of losing control in front of others).